 Now Salient Management Company’s Allocations Advanced shows the impact of each trade spend program at the individual customer and product levels, providing a comprehensive trade spend optimization.

 - Where did the money go?

 - Who or what is responsible?

 How it works

-Our solution is an optional add-on to the Continuous Improvement Suite (CIS), which includes a web application that communicates directly with Salient’s UXT Data Mart to build a complete picture of net value in a single source.
+Our solution is an optional add-on to the Salient Software suite, which includes a web application that communicates directly with Salient’s UXT Data Mart to build a complete picture of net value in a single source.

 This web-based application enables authorized users to enter, track, edit, and delete trade spending programs and terms.
 You can manage the full scope of trade spend activities (customer support payments, bill backs, off-ticket, scan backs, couponing, promotions, supplier reimbursements, and more).